 Example 2:

 Termination Ta has 4 streams, including an aggregation stream.
 It has two audio streams with identities 1 and 2 which use different codecs.
 They are grouped with the FID semantics [IETD RFC 5888].
 At a time only one of the streams carries data in each direction while the other one is muted in that direction.
 This is dependent on the codec choice by the end user equipment which can change dynamically.
 Termination Ta has an aggregation 4 stream with streams 1 and 2 as the source.
-Requesting an an/apv [ITU-T H.248.7] signal on stream 4 to play an audio announcement should result in the announcement being sent in the stream (1 or 2) which carries data at that moment.
+Requesting an an/apv [ITU-T H.248.7] signal on stream 4 to play an audio announcement should result in the announcement being sent in the stream (1 or 2) which carries media at that moment.

 Example 3: